moxime/tilted-prior/README.md

 # Tilted Prior

-This code is for the Exponentially Tilted Gaussian Prior for Variational Autoencoders ICML submission.
+This code is for The Tilted Variational Autoencoder: Improving Out-of-Distribution Detection ICLR submission.
 Below is a visualization of a network latent space that was trained on the MNIST dataset.
 Each data point corresponds to a mu for a given image x.
 For this visualization dz=3 and tau =10.

 <p align="center">